Use an Apple wireless keyboard, mouse or trackpad with Mac

 Keep these things in mind when using an Apple Bluetooth device:

-If your Bluetooth device uses AA batteries, you receive a warning when the batteries are running low; it’s a good idea to have a spare set of batteries available.
+If your Bluetooth device uses AA batteries, you receive a warning when the batteries are running low, but it’s a good idea to have a spare set of batteries available.

-If you won’t be using your Bluetooth device for an extended period, turn it off to maximize battery life.
+If you won’t be using your Bluetooth device for an extended period, turn it off to maximise battery life.
 To turn it off, use the on/off switch.